xpqz/documentation/dotnet-interface/docs/writing-custom-controls-for-asp-net/temperatureconverterctl2.md

 ```

 The `CentigradeValue`'s `set` function simply resets the value of `_CentigradeValue` to that of its argument.
-Its .NET Properties are defined as shown so that it is exported as a *property set* function for the CentigradeValue property, and takes a Double.
+Its .NET Properties are defined as shown so that it is exported as a *property set* function for the `CentigradeValue` property, and takes a `Double`.
 ```apl
        ∇ set C
         :Access Public